Club-Seiden/Ibmiuseradmin/README.md

 1. Install the [ZfcBase](https://github.com/ZF-Commons/ZfcBase) ZF2 module
    by cloning it into `./vendor/`.
+2. Install the [ZfcUser](https://github.com/ZF-Commons/ZfcUser) ZF2 module
+   by cloning it into `./vendor/`.
+3. Install the [ZfcAdmin](https://github.com/ZF-Commons/ZfcAdmin) ZF2 module
+   by cloning it into `./vendor/`.
-2. Clone this project into your `./vendor/` directory.
+4. Clone this project into your `./vendor/` directory.